 What is truncus arteriosus?

-Truncus arteriosus occurs is uncommon, and affects 1 to 4 percent of all cases of congenital heart disease.
+Truncus arteriosus is uncommon and affects one to four percent of all cases of congenital heart disease.

 Treatment for truncus arteriosus includes heart surgery to repair the heart abnormality usually one or two weeks after birth.
 The pediatric heart surgeons at Rocky Mountain Hospital for Children specialize in neonatal heart surgery, so you can rest assured that your newborn is receiving the best possible care in Denver.